ha165/votin_system/README.md

 ## Usage

 - Register as a voter or administrator.
+Directly add details from the databse.
 - Administer the election by setting up candidates, positions, and election parameters.
 - Voters cast their votes securely through the blockchain-powered voting system.
 - Results can be viewed securely and transparently after the election concludes.